-If you can't make it to one those cities for a domestic match, then you will always have the option of the Champions League, or even just playing football-themed slot games over at 666 Casino might be enough for you.
+If you can't make it to one those cities for a domestic match, then you will always have the option of the Champions League.
+Or even just playing football-themed slot games over at 666 Casino might be enough for you.

 Plus, with the semi-finals of the UEFA Champions League peeking its head over the horizon, why not take it as an opportunity to explore and take in some culture on an exciting footy inspired city break.

-This destination has to be top of your list, not only is it home to delicious food, beautiful architecture and elegant and expansive parks (that you may or may not be interested in!).
+This destination has to be top of your list.
+Not only is it home to delicious food, beautiful architecture and elegant and expansive parks (that you may or may not be interested in!).

-Our love and enthusiasm for national sport is greatly shared in Madrid, and the sport is popular both for players and spectators who travel far and wide to Madrid.
+Our love and enthusiasm for national sport is greatly shared in Madrid.
+Where the sport is popular both for players and spectators who travel far and wide to Madrid.

 As well as the obvious attractions that Paris has to offer, such as the Louvre Museum, Eiffel Tower, and Arc de Triomphe.

 A visit to Paris would not only see you getting to sample the delights of one of the most cultural cities in the world, but maybe even catching a glimpse of the future champions of Europe.

-Not the most obvious of places to go for a City Break, but Munich offers a lot more than just the most successful football team in German history.
+Not the most obvious of places to go for a City Break, is Munich.
+But this City offers a lot more than just the most successful football team in German history.